larpchronicles/rules/rules-topics/04_combat.md

 Limitations:
 * A shield may never be used for striking in combat.
-* Shields may not be used with two-hand weapons, bows, or crossbows.
+* Shields may not be used with two-handed weapons, bows, or crossbows.
 * A character may not dual wield shields.
 * Shields are not capable of blocking spell packets or toxins without the use of an ability.